shksherry/smart-home-dataset/README.md

 •	Line Voltage: The voltage level in the electrical line.
 •	Voltage: The voltage level at the specific location.
 •	Apparent Power: The combination of real and reactive power in the electrical system.
-5. Energy Consumption (kWh): Represents the amount of energy consumed, generated randomly within a specified range.
+5. Energy Consumption (kWh): Represents the energy consumed, generated randomly within a specified range.
-6. Timestamp Components (Month, Day of the Week, and Hour of the Day): Derived from the Unix timestamp, these components provide temporal information.
+6. Bandwidth (kbps): Bandwidth in a smart home system refers to the capacity or speed at which data can be transmitted between devices.
+It is crucial in facilitating smooth communication, enabling seamless control, monitoring, and automation of various home functions.
 7. Offloading Decision: Randomly selects between 'Local' and 'Remote' to simulate decision-making for offloading computational tasks.